eric60/MyMotherNature/README.md

 # MyMotherNature
-An environment focused trivia app that hopes to educate and entertain users on our environmental impact and how to make positive changes to reflect a better and cleaner future.
+An environment focused trivia app that educates users on our environmental impact and how to make changes to reduce bad environmental habits.

+## Setup
+Download as zip and run in Android studio to run app